-- Any direct quotations from a textbook can simply be cited as (Author, Page Number)

-- Any quotations from outside sources require full citations, including:
+- Any direct quotations from a textbook can simply be cited as (Author, Page Number) - Any quotations from outside sources require full citations, including: - Author(s) - o title

-- Author(s)

-- o title

 - o publisher

-- date of publication
+- o date of publication

 - o page number(s) as applicable

 - The use of information found on a Web site must include:

 - o the complete Web page or site title

 - o the URL

 - o author (if known)

 - o page number if applicable

 - o publication date of the site (if available)

 - o date the site was accessed

 For specific information on how to appropriately cite a source, students should ask the teacher of the course in which they are working.
+Failure to abide by these standards are subject to the following consequences.